 Even regular authors sell in digital mediums, and audiobooks have become increasingly popular.

 Many businesses offer e-books for training purposes, and the growth in online courses has been enormous, partly fueled by the Covid-19 crisis.

 Artificial Intelligence (AI)

 There is no denying that digital technology has altered the way we do business in the world today.

 Technology has, for the most part, made our lives more convenient.
-Still, it has also created many new jobs and altered the way we do business forever.
+Still, it has created many new jobs and forever altered our business.